AMC292-design/Student-Note-App/README.md

 Overview: Web Browser-based student note-taking app.

-Description: This project is a web-based browser job tracker.
-The job tracker enables current job seekers an all-in-one place to manually keep track of their job searches and the current status of their particular jobs applied to.
-The job tracker's simplistic and minimalistic build allows job seekers to focus on easily navigating the website and the easy-to-use features such as inputting the information, saving it, having the option to update existing information or the job status, and deleting entries upon their choosing.
-Job seekers have the autonomy for each entry to be reflected as the user so chooses, thus allowing for a user-friendly experience, which was intended for the job tracker.
+Description: This project is a web-based browser note-taking app.
+The note-taking app is marketed towards Students.
+It gives current Students an all-in-one place to manually keep track, create, edit, and delete their notes.
+Rather, the notes are for class or saving lab and homework due dates; this Student Note-taking app is up for the job!
+The application build allows Students to focus on easily navigating the website and the easy-to-use features such as inputting the information, saving it, having the option to update existing information, and deleting entries upon their choosing.
+Students have the autonomy for each note entry to be reflected as the user chooses, thus allowing for a user-friendly experience intended for the Student.

 Getting Started